-For years I’ve been thinking Christmas is a time of year filled with parties, family, friends, and food.
+For years I’ve been thinking Christmas is a time of year filled with parties, family, friends (at least pre-covid), and food.
 What better excuse to indulge a little bit, right?

 Wrong, apparently.
 At least, according to the hundreds of emails I get every single day in the lead up to Christmas telling me otherwise.

 As a journo, I see a huge spike in story pitches this time of year, offering interviews and tips from nutritionists, dieticians, and fitness influencers.
-And every single one is pushing this message that we have to stay healthy during the holidays.
+And almost every single one is pushing this message around ‘watching your weight’ or ‘how not to overindulge’ over the holidays.

 – Here are our top tips to keep your abs during Christmas

 – Top tips for avoiding the food splurge this silly season

 – Dietitian’s top tips for perfecting the art of saying no to festive treats